Islam in Hungary: Modern era

+Following the end of Turkish rule in Hungary, the country continued to border the Turkish Empire, and experienced various influxes of migration of Bosniak, Albanian and Turkish Muslims.

 In the 19th century, after the collapse of the revolution of 1848-9, more than 6,000 emigrated Poles and Hungarians followed General Józef Bem (Murat Paşa) into Turkish exile.
 Among them were such Hungarian officers such as Richard Guyon (Kurşid Paşa), György Kmety (Ismail Paşa) and Maximilian Stein (Ferhad Paşa).
 These personalities were afterwards raised to the post of General.

 Guyon is described in the Oxford Dictionary of National Biography as "the first Christian to obtain the rank of pasha and a Turkish military command without being obliged to change his religion", a sign of modernizing meritocracy under the 19th-century Ottomans.

+In 1913, Austria-Hungary annexed Ada Kaleh, which should have meant Hungarians would administer it.
+Ada Kaleh was inhabited by Turkish Muslims, and some Turkish Families of them settled in Mainland Hungary.
+The increasing number of Muslim soldiers in the Austro-Hungarian army in WW1 also necessitated new measures.
+Since 2007 Romanian Citizens went to Hungary as workers including also Tatars-Turks and Muslim Roma from Dobruja in Romania.

 The council of Újbuda has given permission for the Muslim community in Hungary to build the first Islamic centre in Budapest.
 The new Islamic centre will hold a library containing 50,000 volumes.

 In 2013, the Hungarian Islamic Council requested for the Grand Mufti of Bosnia and Herzegovina Husein Kavazović to also become Grand Mufti of Hungary.